Jim Ricks: Career

 Diptych from a 2016 exhibition in Mexico City.

-Ricks's work utilises appropriation, institutional critique, politics, and humour.
+Ricks utilises appropriation, institutional critique, politics, and humour.
 He has had solo shows in the United States, Ireland, the Netherlands, and Mexico.

-Ricks was director of 126 Artist-run Gallery from 2007 to 2009, curating a number of shows and organizing exchanges with other artist-run spaces.
-With Stephanie Syjuco, he created knock-offs of work at the Frieze Art Fair in London, 2009.
+Ricks was a director of 126 Artist-run Gallery from 2007 to 2009, curating and working with artist-run spaces.
+Under Stephanie Syjuco, he created knock-offs of work at the Frieze Art Fair in London, 2009.

-In an ongoing body of work, "Jim Ricks has developed the method of synchro-materialism as a means to consider the territory where art meets capitalism", and he has used this methodology in exhibition, performance, and print since 2010.
-In 2015 he travelled to Afghanistan to make Carpet Bombing, a large traditionally made carpet featuring imagery of military drones – an updated version of Afghan's war rugs.
+In an ongoing body of work, "Jim Ricks has developed the method of synchro-materialism as a means to consider the territory where art meets capitalism", and he has used this methodology since 2010.
+In 2015, in Afghanistan, he made Carpet Bombing, a traditionally fabricated carpet with military drones imagery – an update of Afghan's war rugs.
 He participated in the 2017 Ghetto Biennale, Port-au-Prince, Haiti.